bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/tracepoints-and-monitoring-the-bitcoin-network.md

 Speaker 0: 00:00:12

-It doesn't quite roll off the tongue.
-Is there anything in particular that you're interested in learning from Timo today?
+It doesn’t quite roll off the tongue.
+Is there anything in particular that you’re interested in learning from Timo today?

 Speaker 1: 00:00:17

 Yeah, I think we need to talk about Tether.
-What he's doing with Tether and Bitcoin.
+What he’s doing with Tether and Bitcoin.

 Speaker 0: 00:00:22

-I'm not sure everybody's going to get that joke.
+I’m not sure everybody’s going to get that joke.

 Speaker 1: 00:00:24

-That's fine.
+That’s fine.

 Speaker 0: 00:00:25

-That's it?
+That’s it?
 You got to explain that?

 Speaker 1: 00:00:29

 All right, fine.
 USDT is user space statically defined tracing.
 Also rolls off the tongue.
 Totally.
 Also a short moniker for tether.
-That's why.
+That’s why.

 Speaker 2: 00:00:42